-Performance standards should continue to limit the size of accessory units to be no greater than a one-bedroom apartment, up to about 800 square feet or 25 percent of the size of an average house.
-Standards should also require that the unit is in scale and character with the main structure and the neighborhood, such that the residential site does not appear to have a two-family building.
+- Consider allowing the owners to be able to occupy the smaller unit.
+There would still be a size limit on the smaller unit, so it would be unlikely for a family to move into the smaller unit; the people taking advantage of this provision would likely be seniors, empty nesters, and other couples or individuals on-with limited incomes. - Review and consider loosening current restrictions on accessory units in accessory structures, such as detached garages. - Performance standards should continue to limit the size of accessory units to be no greater than a one-bedroom apartment, up to about 800 square feet or 33 percent of the size of an average house.
+Standards should also require that the unit is in scale and character with the main structure and the neighborhood, such that the residential site does not appear to have a two-family building. - Environmental and design standards should continue to be employed with equal rigor.
+There should be no diminution in standards relating to impervious surfaces, steep slope, or natural resources. - Improve the enforcement efforts related to accessory apartments.

-Policy 5-5: Require that a portion of the units in new residential development be set aside for middle-income households.
+Policy 5-4: Require that a limited portion of the units in new residential developments be set-aside for affordable- workforce middle-income households.

-- Establish what percentage of units should be set aside for middle-income households.
-This percentage should be applied uniformly to all new residential subdivisions and development projects. - Encourage such homes to be "starter" homes for young families. - Like market-rate houses, these homes would be required to meet established neighborhood design guidelines.
+- Establish what percentage of units should be set aside for workforcemiddle income households.
+This percentage should be applied to all new residential subdivisions and development projects, and should be on a sliding scale relative to the size of the subdivision.
+Note that this should be a requirement.
+No additional density should be allowed as an inducement. - Like market-rate houses, these homes would be required to meet established neighborhood design guidelines.
 In addition, the exterior appearance of the home, as seen from the street, would be required to be comparable in character as the market-rate homes in the subdivision.
 Such homes should be subject to ABACA review. - The houses would have to carry a permanent restriction limiting the sale and resale price of the house, consistent with Community Housing Board policies. - Selection criteria should give preference to people who work in the public sector or have committed records in community service.
 The criteria of the Community Housing Board would be used to determine eligibility.

-Policy 5-6: Partner with non-profit organizations and seek out grant funding to provide low-cost ownership units on in-rem parcels owned by the Town.
+Policy 5-5: Partner with non-profit organizations and seek out grant funding to provide low-cost ownership units on in-rem parcels owned by the Town.

 - The Town has the option of using in-rem parcels for future recreational or open space purposes or selling them for revenue.
-A third option is to work with non-profit organizations to build middle-income units on those properties, which would be sold at below-market rate. - The property would have to carry a permanent restriction limiting the resale price of the home to a level affordable to middle-income households. - Monies from the Community Housing Board funds could be used as a local match.
+Another option is to work with non-profit organizations to build affordable workforcemiddle income units, which would be sold at belowmarket rate. - The property would have to carry a permanent restriction limiting the resale price of the home to a level affordable to workforcemiddle-income households. - Monies from the Community Housing Board funds could be used as a local match for government grants.